wp-plugins/login-customizer/readme.txt

 = How to customizer? =

-In your WordPress Dashboard, navigate to Appearance > Login Customizer to get started.
+In your WordPress Dashboard, navigate to Appearance > Custom Login Customizer to get started.

 = How to donate or contribute? =